backbone-paginator/backbone.paginator/README.rst

   ], { state: { isClient: true } });

-All the `get*Page` methods resets the pageable collection's data to the models belonging to the current page and return the collection itself instead of a `jqXHR`.
+All of the `get*Page` methods reset the pageable collection's data to the models belonging to the current page and return the collection itself instead of a `jqXHR`.